d-corsi/BasicRL/README.md

 # BasicRL

-A basic implementation of the standard reinforcement learning algorithms, specifically design to work with gym-like environments.
+A basic implementation of the standard reinforcement learning algorithms, specifically designed to work with gym-like environments.

 ## Available Algorithms
 - [x] REINFORCE